Cecure-Intelligence-Limited/cil-internship-cohort-04/khasim.umar/Module Three/Week 7 and 8/service.models.md

+Cloud Service Providers

+Cloud service providers are companies that establish public clouds, manage private clouds, or offer on-demand cloud computing components (also known as cloud computing services) like Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service(SaaS).
+Cloud services can reduce business process costs when compared to on-premise IT.

 Amazon Web Services (AWS)

 Amazon Web Services (AWS), the cloud computing service of Amazon.com, is the largest cloud service provider globally.
 From its data centers, the business provides over 200 fully featured services including computing, storage, and database.